 In my northern slide presentation you will learn about some of the northern animals that I have encountered personally – caribou, polar bear, grizzlies, arctic fox, muskox, beluga whales, walrus – and the northern peoples – Dene, Metis and Inuit – who hunted and used them for food, clothing, tools, weapons, boats, homes, arts and crafts.
 You will also meet some of my special northern friends and family.

-Come with me when I am chased by a grizzly, stalk a polar bear as it hunts, kills and eats a walrus pup, when an arctic fox stalks me, when I picnic on an ice floe with my Inuit neighbours during a walrus hunt and eat a walrus stew dinner laced with intestines, when I camp with Inuit sculptors as they carve legendary life-sized characters out of a marble beach, when I overheat my seal-oil soapstone lamp and nearly melt my snow house, when as the only southern girl in an Inuit village of total winter darkness, I hang Christmas lights on a passing iceberg, eat a nightly Christmas dinner of raw seal, frozen char, the semi-digested contents of a caribou and the blubber of a whale, then dance all night.
-Northern peoples use the various parts of animals for many useful things.
+Come with me when I am chased by a grizzly, stalk a polar bear as it hunts, kills and eats a walrus pup, when an arctic fox stalks me when I picnic on an ice floe with my Inuit neighbors during a walrus hunt and eat a walrus stew dinner laced with intestines, when I camp with Inuit sculptors as they carve legendary life-sized characters out of a marble beach when I overheat my seal-oil soapstone lamp and nearly melt my snow house, when as the only southern girl in an Inuit village of total winter darkness, I hang Christmas lights on a passing iceberg, eat a nightly Christmas dinner of the raw seal, frozen char, the semi-digested contents of a caribou and the blubber of a whale, then dance all night.
+Northern peoples use various parts of animals for many useful things.
 I bring one animal part to my presentation and ask you to guess what it is!
 Only two people have ever known the answer.
 You can find it in my book Winging it in the North.